...And why I'm glad I did it.

 During your college years GAIN AS MUCH EXPERIENCE AS YOU CAN.

-So yeah, not only was the experience life-changing for me personally, but it also helped me have options for my career.
+So yeah, not only was the experience life-changing for me personally, but it also helped me have options for my career (here's how to talk about your time abroad on a resume).
 That is absolutely worth taking a semester off.

 I gained a ton of confidence